ansible/ansible/docs/proposals/docker/docker_container_moduler.md

 groups:
   description:
-    - List of additional groups to join.
+    - List of additional group names and/or IDs that the container process will run as.
   default: null

 hostname: